top of page

 Recently there have been other calls - for environmental protection to be considered in a ‘Critical’ phase prior to ABCDE - CrABCDE …

-Of course, in the UK, we already have CABCDE to address cat bleeding.
+Of course, in the UK, we already have CABCDE to address cat bleeding and have done for many years.

 We like the cold weather reminder cards and to train delegates so that keeping casualties warm is a parallel action.
 Get other team members being useful at an early stage.
 Putting protection in place is simple and any exped team member can initiate it while those with higher levels of skill or knowledge assess and treat the casualty.